OathPros/COMP3/source/feedback/progress-bars.rst

 Progress text should describe how much of the task has been completed.
 When deciding on progress text:

 * Provide specific information rather than a unitless percentage.
 For example, “13 of 19 images rotated” or “12.1 of 30 MB downloaded” rather than “13% complete”.
-* For long-running tasks, it can be desirable to show an estimate of the time remaining and, if other relevant information isn't available, this can be shown on its own.
-If the time remaining is an estimate, use the word “about“.
-For example: “About 3 minutes left”.
+* For long-running tasks, it can be desirable to show an estimate of the time remaining.
+If other relevant information isn't available, this can be shown on its own.
+* If the time remaining is an estimate, use the word “about“.
+For example, “About 3 minutes left”.
 * Use :doc:`typographic conventions </guidelines/typography>` to differentiate the most useful information.

 Task stages